rlennon/ConnachtUni/documentation/Demonstrations/Angular_Demo_notes/Angular_Demo_overview.md

 # How this demo fits into our project

- - We will have the requisite knowledge to get a simple ìhello worldî web site up and running.
+ - We will have the requisite knowledge to get a simple ‚Äúhello world‚Äù web site up and running.
  - We can use the nginx install steps to configure Staging and Production EC2 instances.